Tim Leary: Career stats

 Leary was named the NL Silver Slugger pitcher in 1988, when he batted .269 with nine runs batted in and thirteen successful sacrifice bunts.
 His only career home run came off Hall of Famer Steve Carlton.

 Personal life

 Leary was inducted into the UCLA Bruins Athletics Hall of Fame while he was a member of the New York Yankees.
 Shortly after his retirement, he became a coach for UCLA from 1997 to 2000 and again in 2004.
-He has also coached at Loyola Marymount University Now he is the pitching coach for Brentwood School in Los Angeles.
+He has also coached at Loyola Marymount University.
+Now he is the pitching coach for Brentwood School (Los Angeles).

-He resides in Pacific Palisades, Los Angeles.
-He has two daughters, Anne-Sophie and Caroline, and a son, Thomas.